 New Year Resolutions?
 Try Stepping Off Your Hamster Wheel Instead

-It’s the New Year and that means you’ve probably got a list of New Year resolutions that you’re determined to keep, knowing full well the likelihood of actually sticking to them is pretty low.
-Or you may have already broken your resolution or are struggling with keeping your resolve; after all, we’re half way into January!
+It’s the New Year and that means you’ve probably got a list of New Year resolutions that you’re determined to keep, especially after 2+ years of social-distancing, putting on Covid weight, and ready for something NEW.
 Resolutions are tricky.
 They come with such promise and most of us are brimming with conviction and motivation to stick to them after spending the holiday season brimming with excess food and alcohol.
 It seems the perfect time to buck up, bear down, do right by ourselves, break those bad habits and finally feel good about making some positive improvements to ourselves and our lifestyle.
 But, according to Brain Statistics latest research, of 45% of Americans who make New Year Resolutions, only 8% of people are actually successful at achieving their goals.